naislab/naislab.github.io/research.md

 ### Agentic & Multi-Agent Safety

 AI agents introduce unique safety challenges, especially when multiple agents interact.
-Our research addresses:
+Our research addresses risks of deception, collusion, and miscoordination:
 - Safety in emergent communication and coordination between AI agents
+- Understanding and mitigating risks of deception and collusion in multi-agent systems
 - Robustness and alignment in agentic systems
-- Monitoring and control of goal-directed AI behavior

 **Publications:**